 Outside employment can cause a conflict of interest when the interest of one job contradicts with the interest of the job effectuated for Capricorn.

-It is forbidden for any member of staff to accept a job with an organisation with similar activities as Capricorn without the explicit consent of the chairman of the executive committee and compliance officer.
+Therefore, it is forbidden for any member of staff to accept a job or to offer services with an organisation with similar activities as Capricorn without the explicit consent of the executive committee and compliance officer.

-All directors, investment directors and members of the executive committee of Capricorn are required to disclose, upon their appointment all board memberships that they hold (except for board memberships in private management and family holding companies) to the chairman of the executive committee and to the FSMA, and any changes thereof.
-The chairman of the executive committee will review that information temporarily to make sure there are no confliction interests.
+All directors and members of the executive committee of Capricorn are required to disclose, upon their appointment all board memberships that they hold (except for board memberships in private management and family holding companies) to the executive committee and to the FSMA, and any changes thereof.
+The compliance officer shall review that information to verify there are no conflicting interests.